Nikhil-KO/Nikhil-KO.github.io/index.md

 * Programming - objected oriented principles and design
 * Data Structures – Design and analysis of algorithms
-* Mathematics for Computer Scientists 1 and 2 - discrete and continous math
+* Mathematics for Computer Scientists 1 and 2 - discrete and continuous math
 * Computer Organisation & Architecture - bottom up view of hardware design
 * Functional Programming - haskell and lambda calculus
 * Visualisation - Processing and presenting data in graphical models